adithya-n05/Elastic-Search-Notes/Notes/New notes set.md

 These are the key aspects of routing in Elasticsearch.
 The default routing strategy simplifies document management and retrieval while ensuring even distribution across shards.
 Understanding routing is crucial for efficient document storage and retrieval in Elasticsearch.

-Sure!
-Here's a simplified diagram explaining the process of reading data in Elasticsearch:

 ```
                               +---------+